BaldBit/lime-cl/README.md

 ### Running the project

 We are using storybook for component development.
-To start the storybook run the below code in the terminal.
+To start the storybook run the below command in the terminal.

 ``` bash
 yarn storybook
 ```

 Lime Cl project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 So you can test your components in normal web app also.
-To run the app you can use below code in the terminal.
+To run the app you can use below command in the terminal.

 ``` bash
 yarn start